California Follows Vermont, Requires Data Broker Registration

 California has passed a sweeping new privacy law granting consumers more control over their personal information.

 The California Consumer Privacy Act—which comes into force on January 1, 2020—is one of the most significant regulations overseeing the data-collection practices of companies in the United States.
+The California Attorney General issued proposed regulations implementing and interpreting CCPA on October 10, 2019.

 We expect other states to follow California’s lead by enacting their own versions of the CCPA.